GuideNepalKathmanduEVTransportPersonal Finance

 • You drive 200+ km/day on hill highways (sales rep covering Bagmati + Gandaki, frequent Pokhara round-trips).
 Range anxiety is real and adds 1+ hour to charging stops.

 • You live in an apartment without dedicated parking and electrical access.
-Public charging only is workable in Kathmandu but degrades the cost advantage significantly.
+Public-charging-only is workable in Kathmandu but eats most of the cost advantage.

 • You need the car within 2 weeks of buying.
-Charger install + NEA meter upgrade can take 4–6 weeks.
+Charger install plus NEA meter upgrade can take 4–6 weeks.

 • You want a 6+ seater or a body style with no EV equivalent yet (Bolero, Scorpio class).

-For everyone else with a Kathmandu Valley use case and home charging access, the math is no longer close.
+For anyone else with a Kathmandu Valley use case and home charging access, the math is no longer close.

-The "subsidy era" is not over — it has just plateaued
+The "subsidy era" is not over, it has plateaued

-Three things that have actually happened, often confused in the Facebook discourse:
+Three things that actually happened, often jumbled in the Facebook discourse:

-• The petrol side has not budged — 80% customs + 60–100% excise is structural, tied to NOC's foreign exchange burden, and politically immovable.
+• The petrol side has not budged.
+80% customs plus 60–100% excise is structural, tied to NOC's foreign exchange burden, and politically immovable.

-So the gap between "subsidized" EV and "punished" petrol stays roughly where it was in 2024.
-For mid-range buyers, the math is excellent.
-For premium 200+ kW EVs (Mercedes EQS, BMW iX), the higher slabs (60% customs, 35% excise) eat much of the advantage.
+So the gap between "subsidised" EV and "punished" petrol sits roughly where it did in 2024.
+The math is excellent for mid-range buyers.
+For premium 200+ kW EVs like the Mercedes EQS or BMW iX, the higher slabs (60% customs, 35% excise) eat much of the advantage.

 The 5-question gut check before buying an EV

-3. For intercity trips I make regularly, is there a fast-charger at a midpoint?
+3. For the intercity trips I make regularly, is there a fast-charger at a midpoint?

-5. Have I priced the home charger install as part of the budget, not a surprise next month?
+5. Have I priced the home charger install into the budget instead of treating it as a surprise next month?

-If you can answer yes to 4 of 5 and you are in the entry-to-mid segment (under रू 50 lakh), the math says go.
-If you answered no to parking or charging access, sit out one cycle — Bagmati Province plans more public chargers in the FY 2082/83 budget, and waiting 12 months may flip the answer.
+Yes to 4 of 5 and you are in the entry-to-mid segment (under रू 50 lakh)?
+The math says go.
+No on parking or charging access?
+Sit out one cycle.
+Bagmati Province has more public chargers in the FY 2082/83 budget, and waiting 12 months may flip the answer.

 Sources: